FIWARE/tutorials.Big-Data-Flink/README.md

 ##### Changing the code

-We should change localhost in example 2 for the orion container hostname:
+We should replace localhost in example 2 with the orion container hostname:

 * Example 2
 ```scala